bxparks/AUniter/README.md

 ## Feedback and Support

-If you have any questions, comments, bug reports, or feature requests, please file a GitHub ticket or send me an email.
-I'd love to hear about how this software and its documentation can be improved.
-Instead of forking the repository to modify or add a feature for your own projects, let me have a chance to incorporate the change into the main repository so that your external dependencies are simpler and so that others can benefit.
-I can't promise that I will incorporate everything, but I will give your ideas serious consideration.
+If you have any questions, comments, or feature requests for this library, please use the [GitHub Discussions](https://github.com/bxparks/AUniter/discussions) for this project.
+If you have a bug report, please file a ticket in [GitHub Issues](https://github.com/bxparks/AUniter/issues).
+Feature requests should go into Discussions first because they often have alternative solutions which are useful to remain visible, instead of disappearing from the default view of the Issue tracker after the ticket is closed.

+Please refrain from emailing me directly unless the content is sensitive.
+The problem with email is that I cannot reference the email conversation when other people ask similar questions later.

 ## Authors